Eduard Bloch

-Bloch was born in Frauenberg (today Hluboká nad Vltavou, Czech Republic).
+Eduard Bloch was born on 30 January 1872 in Podhrad, Bohemia, Austria-Hungary (present-day Hluboká nad Vltavou, Czech Republic).
 He studied medicine in Prague at Charles University and then served as a medical officer in the Austrian army.
-He was stationed in Linz from 1899 until his discharge in 1901, at which point he opened a private doctor's practice there.
+He was stationed in Linz from 1899 until his discharge in 1901, at which point he opened a private practice there.
 His practice was in the baroque house at 12 Landstrasse, where he also lived with his family: his wife, Emilie (née Kafka) and their daughter Trude, born in 1903.
 According to Linz's future mayor Ernst Koref, Bloch was held in high regard, particularly among the lower and indigent social classes.
-It was generally known that at any time at night he was willing to call on patients.
-He used to go on visits in his hansom, wearing a conspicuous broad-brimmed hat.
-Like most Jews in Linz at the time, the Bloch family were assimilated.

-Hitler family doctor
+Hitler's family doctor

 The first member of the Hitler family Bloch saw was Adolf.
 In 1904, Adolf Hitler had become seriously ill and was bedridden due to a serious lung ailment.
 Due to this, he was allowed to abandon his school career and return home.
 However, after checking Hitler's files, Bloch later maintained that he had treated the young man for only minor ailments—cold or tonsilitis—and that Hitler had been neither robust nor sickly.
 He also stated that Hitler did not have any illness whatsoever, let alone a lung disease.

 In 1907, Hitler's mother, Klara Hitler, was diagnosed with breast cancer.
 She died on 21 December after intense suffering involving daily medication with iodoform, a foul-smelling and painful corrosive treatment typically used at the time and administered by Bloch.
 Because of the poor economic situation of the Hitler family, Bloch charged reduced prices, sometimes taking no fee at all.
-This showed in 1908, when Hitler wrote Bloch a postcard assuring him of his gratitude and reverence, which he expressed with handmade gifts, as for example a large wall painting, which according to Bloch's daughter Gertrude (Trude) Kren (born 1903 in Austria, died 1992 in the US) was lost in the course of time.
-Even in 1937, Hitler inquired about Bloch's well-being and called him an Edeljude ("noble Jew").
-Bloch also apparently had a special fondness for the Hitler family, which may have saved his life.
+This showed in 1908, when Hitler wrote Bloch a postcard assuring him of his gratitude and reverence, which he expressed with handmade gifts.